gray-adeyi/pypaystack2/docs/_sources/index.rst.txt

    from pypaystack2.api import Miscellaneous # assumes you have installed pypaystack2 from pypaystack2.utils import Country miscellaneous_wrapper = Miscellaneous() # assumes that your paystack auth key is in
-   # your enviromental variables i.e PAYSTACK_AUTHORIZATION_KEY=your_key otherwise instatiate
+   # your environmental variables i.e PAYSTACK_AUTHORIZATION_KEY=your_key otherwise instantiate
    # the Miscellaneous API wrapper as it is done below.
    # miscellaneous_wrapper = Miscellaneous(auth_key=your_paystack_auth_key)
    response = miscellaneous_wrapper.get_banks(country=Country.NIGERIA,use_cursor=False) # Requires internet connection.